NullbitLogic/MS_SQL_Server_Setup/README.md

 # MS SQL Server Setup
 A repo containing the core MSSQL Server stored procs, functions, tables, and views that I use for all databases.

-#Using SPROC_GenerateShadowTable
+# Using SPROC_GenerateShadowTable

 After executing the script that generates SPROC_GenerateShadowTable, usage is simple.
 This should work on any MSSQL database table.

 This stored proc does a couple things:

 - It creates a corresponding "shadow" table for auditing purposes.
-All actions on the "source" table will be inserted into the corresponding shadow table (inserts, updates, deletes).
+All actions on the 'source' table will be inserted into the corresponding shadow table (inserts, updates, deletes).
 Shadow tables are named the same as the target table but with '_shadow_' proceeding the target table.
 So for example if you create a shadow table for Users then the corresponding shadow table will be named _shadow_Users.

 - It creates a simple trigger on the source table so that inserts, updates, and deletes are automatically inserted into the related shadow table, providing a full audit trail.